-EMERGING MARKETS-Latam stocks gain on Greece swap, US data
+EMERGING MARKETS-LatAm stocks gain on Greece swap, US data

 Investors had feared a so-called disorderly default of Greek debt could spark a selloff of riskier assets such as Latin American equities in favor of safe-havens such as the U.S. dollar.

-"Many of the markets are now at or close to new highs.
-Many had been anticipating a solution and going forward they are going to be focused on the economy in the United States and Europe," said Gonzalo Fernandez, an analyst at Santander in Mexico City.
+Citigroup analysts led by Alexander Hacking said in a report that investors should pocket gains from a 20 percent rally in Latin American steelmakers this year because those gains might be overdone and unsustainable over time.

+Wireless company TIM Participacoes rose 1.9 percent after posting slightly better-than-expected fourth-quarter profits.

-Mexico's IPC index gained 0.92 percent boosted by better-than-expected economic data in the United States, Mexico's top trading partner.
+Mexico's IPC index gained 0.3 percent to 37,998.11, boosted by better-than-expected economic data in the United States, Mexico's top trading partner.

 Boding well for Mexican exports, new claims for U.S. unemployment benefits unexpectedly fell last week to a near four-year low and housing starts rose more than expected last month.